SSpzcee/Asunder-PHB/phb/md/Genjutsu.md

 This jutsu convinces the victim that they've been grievously injured.
 Although it causes no actual physical harm, it convinces their mind and all their senses that they've suffered some manner of severe damage.

 Chakra: 24
-Upkeep: 2
+Upkeep: 2 + 2 \* Y
 Range: 30
 Speed: 20
 Seal Speed: 18
-Duration: 40 IC
+Duration: 70 \- 10 \* Y IC

 Tags: Attack, Direct

 Effects:
 Choose a damage type before Genjutsu Defense is rolled.
 This technique temporarily deals a random wound of that type with the severity determined by how much their Genjutsu Defense failed.
-Severe if they failed by 10\+ which increases the upkeep to 7, Major if they failed by 5\+ which increases the upkeep to 5, otherwise Minor.
+Severe if they failed by 10\+, Major if they failed by 5\+, otherwise Minor.
+Y is the Severity of the wound.

 They suffer all normal effects of this injury, aside from HP loss or unconsciousness, until the genjutsu is broken.
 Anything that allows healing or ignoring wounds acts as normal and the costs remain even after the jutsu ends.

 Anything that directly applies a status such as bleed or fatigue is removed when the jutsu ends.
 But anything indirectly causing statuses such as increased damage taken or fatigue penalties causing you to advance a fatigue level do remain.
 Any effect which would cause you to fall unconcious directly from the wound given does so, but you awaken after the jutsu ends.

 As per normal wounds, Brain Destruction wounds can break other genjutsu on the victim as per normal, save for itself, though it will break other instances of Brain Destruction, should multiple be applied.